Mixolodian/9181D-CODESTASH/README.md

 # 9181D-CODESTASH
 9181D's code.
 Use if you want at your own risk.
-Written in C++, require the VexRobotics extension in VSCODE to function.
+Written in C++, requires the VexRobotics extension in VSCODE to function.